retroplasma/pow/README.md

 ----
 Project + code: https://tropical.pages.dev/pow/

-You can see the code by viewing the source.
+You can see the code by viewing the source of that webpage.
 It's JavaScript.

 ----
 ## Screenshots: